Climate Awareness Bonds

-As of 3 October 2016, EIB remains the largest issuer of Green Bonds with over EUR 15bn raised across 11 currencies, of which the EUR equivalent of 3.8bn so far this year.
+As of 31 December 2016, EIB remains the largest issuer of Green Bonds with over EUR 15bn raised across 11 currencies, of which the EUR equivalent of 3.8bn so far this year.
 The EIB provides the market with benchmark Green Bond issuances in EUR, USD and GBP, but has also issued CABs in SEK, CAD, ZAR, CHF, AUD, JPY, TRY and BRL (in synthetic format).
 EIB is increasing liquidity, size, and scale of Green Bond issuance, in addition to gradually building green reference yield curves.
-For more information, see our latest CAB Newsletter.
+For more information, see our latest CAB Newsletter of October 2016.

 The funds are earmarked to match disbursements to EIB lending projects contributing to climate action in the fields of renewable energy and energy efficiency sector:

 - in renewable energy this includes for example wind, hydro, solar and geothermal energy production projects; and